Caroline Islands, Pohnpei

 Brand New Hotel for 2014-2015 Season!

 10 Years of the Pohnpei Surf Club and we are proud to announce a major upgrade on our location.
 We are now running our operation from the most significant and recent development in Pohnpei.
-Located just a 10 minute car ride from the airport, Mangrove Bay Hotel, Bar and Marina is our new host providing us with a nice office downstairs with direct access to the water, a nice dock for our boats, and fast internet connection.
+Located just a 10 minute car ride from the airport, Pohnpei Surf Club 3.0 has direct access to the water, a nice dock for our boats, 7 lagoon-front rooms upstairs, office and full-service bar downstairs, and fast internet connection.
 Centrally located and just a very short walking distance or quick car ride to numerous bars, restaurants, and markets, it’s the perfect location!

 This is the perfect option for surfers looking for comfortable, modern accommodations with full amenities on a world class surfing trip, or for couples seeking a unique, authentic experience in the Pacific Islands instead of another chain resort experience.